kurves/Devops_Microservices-ml-kurves/README.md

 source ~/.devops/bin/activate
 ```

-At this point your command line should look something like: `(.devops) <User>:project-ml-microservice-kubernetes<user>$`.
-The `(.devops)` indicates that your environment has been activated, and you can proceed with further package installations.

 3. Installing dependencies via project `Makefile`.
 Many of the project dependencies are listed in the file `requirements.txt`; these can be installed using `pip` commands in the provided `Makefile`.
 While in your project directory, type the following command to install these dependencies.
 ```bash
 make install
 ```

-Now most of the `.devops` libraries are available to you.
-There are a couple of other libraries that we'll be using, which can be downloaded as specified, below.

----

 #### E.2.
 Other Libraries